-tuition reductions from eligible educational institutions are not included in gross income for income tax purposes.
+Our review of tax preferences did not include exclusions from income, which permit certain types of education-related income to be excluded from the calculation of adjusted gross income on which taxes are based.
+For example, qualified scholarships covering tuition and fees and qualified tuition reductions from eligible educational institutions are not included in gross income for income tax purposes.
 Similarly, student loans forgiven when a graduate goes into certain professions for a certain period of time are also not subject to federal income taxes.
-We also did not include special provisions in the tax code that also extend existing tax preferences when tax filers support a postsecondary education student.
+We did not include special provisions in the tax code that also extend existing tax preferences when tax filers support a postsecondary education student.
 For example, tax filers may claim postsecondary education students as dependents after age 18, even if the student has his or her own income over the limit that would otherwise apply.
-Also, gift taxes do not apply to funds used for certain postsecondary educational expenses, even for amounts in excess of the usual \$11,000 limit on gifts.
+Also, gift taxes do not apply to funds used for certain postsecondary educational expenses, even for amounts in excess of the usual \$12,000 limit on non-taxable gifts.
 In addition, funds withdrawn early from an Individual Retirement Account are not subject to the usual 10 percent penalty when used for either a tax filer's or his or her dependent's postsecondary educational expenses.

-Appendix II: Comparison of Assistance by Timing of Benefit for Selected Programs and Tax Preferences
+Appendix II: Comparison of Assistance by Timing of Benefits for Selected Programs and Tax Preferences